 - there is a nexus or causal connection between the employer’s action and the worker’s activity

-Once WorkSafeBC accepts the complaint as falling within the scope of the discriminatory action complaint provisions, the onus shifts to the employer to prove that the action taken by the employer is not discriminatory because it was not motivated by the exercise of the worker’s occupational health and safety right or duty.
+Once WorkSafeBC accepts the complaint, the onus shifts to the employer to prove that the action taken by the employer is not discriminatory because it was not motivated by the exercise of the worker’s occupational health and safety right or duty.

 A discriminatory action complaint must be filed within one year of the alleged discriminatory action.
 If the complaint is about failure to wages, the complaint must be filed within 60 days of the wages becoming payable.